MSc in Cognitive Behavioural Therapy (Clinical)

 To apply to this course you must have already completed or be in the process of completing the University's PGDip in Cognitive Behavioural Therapy (see Entry requirements for further details).
 Your Postgraduate Diploma will be subsumed by the MSc in Cognitive Behavioural Therapy (Clinical).

-MSc in Cognitive Behavioural Therapy (Clinical) allows students to benefit from the range of specialist teaching available in the new course structure and to obtain a high-level of proficiency in implementing evidence-based treatment across a wide range of clinical presentations, and in disseminating these treatments as trainers and supervisors to other practitioners.
+The MSc in Cognitive Behavioural Therapy (Clinical) will allow you to benefit from the range of specialist teaching and to obtain a high-level of proficiency in implementing evidence-based treatment across a wide range of clinical presentations, and in disseminating these treatments as trainers and supervisors to other practitioners.

 This course is designed to help you achieve certain aims.
 By the end of the course you should be able to: